 If the feral cattle plaguing a certain area are exceptionally difficult to find, Jim locates them evaluating their tracks, identifying forage and water locations, and reading sign to determine what passed through a certain area and when.
 We also use specially bred cur dogs to track, locate, and hold up cattle in exceptionally brushy country where a cowboy can hardly see or travel horseback.

 Leading wild cows out on horseback can be dangerous unless a person knows what he is doing.
 Like our good friend and fellow wild cow man Jason Kirby said, “It ain’t scary, but it hurts.”
-It takes a special horse to tolerate a large, nearly wild bovine being led by the cowboy on its back for several miles.
+It takes a special horse to tolerate a large, nearly wild bovine being led by a cowboy on its back for several miles.

 It also takes a certain kind of cowboy to want to do this job day in and day out.
 Jim is one of those cowboys.
 Here, he stands on the hill in front of the Mahon Camp on the O RO Ranch in northern Arizona.
 He worked as a camp man on the RO’s from 2016-2018 and caught plenty of mavericks during his time there.